gentr1/water-serious-game/README.md

 Unzip the game .zip file in a folder.
 Go to that folder in the command line (just in normal mode, not admin - type:  cd your_folder_path to go there) Once you are in the folder where the file package.json is located, type: npm install It should take a few minutes for the game to install all the dependencies, if you have done the previous steps correctly.
-Typically, it will give some warning while installing some of the dependencies libraries, but, in the end, you should see a command line looking like the image below.
+Typically, it will give some warning while installing some of the dependencies libraries, but, in the end, you should see a command line looking like a bit like a tree like structure of what has been installed (see youtube video in link below)

 7 - to run the game server:
 in the same folder place type : sails lift --port 80